Ajesh Yadav

-Ajesh Yadav is an Indian politician and is member of the Sixth Legislative Assembly of Delhi.
-He is a member of the Aam Aadmi Party and represents Badli (Assembly constituency) of Delhi.
+Ajesh Yadav is an Indian politician and member of the Sixth Legislative Assembly of Delhi.
+He is a member of the Aam Aadmi Party and formerly represented Badli (Assembly constituency) of Delhi.

 Early life and education

 Ajesh Yadav was born in Delhi in 1967.
-He attended Delhi University and attained Bachelor of Arts degree.
-He was businessperson prior to entering politics.
+He attended Delhi University and attained a Bachelor of Arts degree.
+He was a businessperson prior to entering politics.

 Political career

 Ajesh Yadav has been a MLA for one term.
 In 2008 he contested Fifth Legislative Assembly of Delhi elections as a candidate of Bahujan Samaj Party from Badli (Delhi Assembly constituency).
-He is currently a member of the Aam Aadmi Party and represents the Badli (Delhi Assembly constituency).
+He is currently a member of the Aam Aadmi Party and represented the Badli (Delhi Assembly constituency).

 Member of Legislative Assembly

 In 2015 he was elected to the Sixth Legislative Assembly of Delhi.
 In 2020 he was elected to the Seventh Legislative Assembly of Delhi.
+He lost in 2025.

-Member of Legislative Assembly (2020 - present)
+Member of Legislative Assembly (2020 - 2025)

-Since 2020, he is an elected member of the 7th Delhi Assembly.
+From 2020 till 2025, he was an elected member of the 7th Delhi Assembly.